ICantCode64/JewTube/README.md

 Jewtube is jewish youtube clone, created by me.
 Im shutting it down in favor of other projects.
 So i decided to publish whole thing.

 ## Setting it up
 To setup jewtube you would need xampp, or any other shit.
+Oh and you need ffmpeg installed.
 1. Download source code
 2. Download the database
 3. Clean up database if you want <br>